Skip to main content

 4 mentions Positive Neutral Negative

 Character development in the game is noted for its quirky and absurd design, reminiscent of early 2000s eurojank titles.
-Despite limited story time, the character development effectively enriches the game's world, surpassing the narrative depth found in some modern films.
+Despite limited story time, the character development effectively enriches the game's world, surpassing the narrative depth found in two full-length Hollywood films.

 • “You know, it's amazing how something as little as 15 minutes of story time and character development sprinkled through this very old game creates a better world for Hitman than two full-length feature Hollywood movies could not do.”